#SimpolQuick: Your existence matters

 I returned, pretending to be annoyed, playing the part.
 But I couldn’t hide it.
 I smiled.
 No one else would’ve done that.
 No wonder I fell for a woman like you.

 I just want you to know — you’ve made me feel more loved in a month than someone else ever did in years.
+Your existence matters to me more than words can express.

 Do you feel it too?
 Or are you just this kind to everyone?